The world’s oldest mosaic has recently been discovered in Yozgat in central Turkey. Archaeologists excavated the design in Yogat’s Sorgun district.

 World’s oldest mosaic uncovered after Neolithic-era homes found in Catalhoyuk

 The team in Yozgut made their discovery just a month after Neolithic-era homes were found during excavations carried out at Catalhoyuk, the renowned archaeological site located in what is today Turkey’s Çumra district in the province of Konya.

 The site is near the ancient site of Iconium, or what was once the Greek city of Ikonion.

 One of the most prominent cultural heritage sites on the UNESCO World Heritage List, Catalhoyuk, located in Asia Minor, is widely recognized as one of the oldest settlements of ancient humanity.

-After its discovery by British archaeologist James Mellaart in the 1960s, Catalhoyuk was excavated by Stanford University Professor of archaeology Ian Hodder beginning in 1993.
+After its discovery by British archaeologist James Mellaart in the 1960s, Catalhoyuk was excavated by Ian Hodder, a Stanford University professor of archeology, beginning in 1993.

-The region, which has been inhabited since the 3rd millennium BC — five thousand years before the present — was occupied over time by the Hittites, Phrygians, Persians, Hellenes and Romans.
+The region, which has been inhabited since the 3rd millennium BC—five thousand years before the present time—was occupied over time by the Hittites, Phrygians, Persians, Hellenes, and Romans.

 Known as Ikonion and then Iconium during classical antiquity, it was conquered by the Seljuk Turks in the 11th century, lording their power over the Rûm (Byzantine Greek) inhabitants.
 They made what they called Konya the capital of their new “Sultanate of Rum.”

 Now included on UNESCO’s list of World Heritage sites, in the beginning, it was a large Neolithic and Chalcolithic “proto-city” settlement in southern Anatolia, which flourished from approximately 7,100 BC to 5,700 BC.